Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 She said they were just an attempt to stir the pot.

-They did more the stir the pot.
+They did more than stir the pot.

 They set the kitchen on fire.

-Her speeches show she has the temperament and ideology of a right wing radio talk show host, not of a person we want to serve on the second highest court in the land for a lifetime.
+Her speeches show she has the temperament and ideology of a right-wing radio talk show host, not of a person we want to serve on the second highest court in the land for a lifetime.

 A lifetime.